 DINNER BY CANDLELIGHT

 Host your own candlelit soiree with these top recipes, tips and tricks.
-Yummy picnic fare and soft florals complete the rustic romance, lights out anyone?
+Picnic fare and soft florals complete the romance

 We’re taking cues from the Earth Hour movement by turning out the lights for this teatime affair.
 This year Earth Hour Australia focussed on celebrating, and committing to protect, our great Aussie food and farmers.
 All Australians are proud of our farmers for producing food that’s safe, healthy, fresh and delicious.
 But Aussie farms are on the frontline of climate change, already experiencing more extreme weather.
 We need to transition Australia away from fossil fuels such as coal and gas to abundant, affordable renewable energy.
 So turn out the lights and bring out the beautiful Happy Flame beeswax candles.